billgraham5/sse_usage/README.md

 The CLI provides progress updates while it runs.
 During long SWG correlation passes, it emits a heartbeat every 60 seconds so the user can see that the process is still active.

-If Cisco returns rate-limiting feedback such as `HTTP 429`, the application reports the backoff timer to the user and retries automatically.
+If the Cisco API server returns rate-limiting feedback such as `HTTP 429`, the application reports the backoff timer to the user and retries automatically.

 The client also refreshes expired OAuth access tokens automatically during long runs for both `Cisco Umbrella` and `Cisco Secure Access`.